Types of engagements

 Saying No to work is important to me

-I will tell you if I can’t meet your deadline (I haven’t missed one yet), I will tell you if I don’t think I have the right expertise for your assignment, and I will tell you if I know of someone who’s CV makes them a better fit (about 20% of cases so far) and give you their contact details.
+Lenders don’t always describe roles and specialisations in the way that outsiders would expect, so my strong recommendation is that your search for the “right expert” is framed around the questions under consideration rather than an assumed (however logical!) role title or “type” of lending.
+I will tell you if I don’t think I have the right experience for your assignment, and I will tell you if I know of someone who’s work history makes them a better fit (about 30% of cases so far) and give you their contact details if I have them.

 Fees